-3. Tap the number keys.
+3. Begin tapping number keys.

-The numbers will scroll in the Call waiting window.
+The numbers will scroll in the call waiting window.

 NOTE: To insert a pause at any time, tap CLR 9 9.
 For example, you may have to insert a pause after dialing 9 to get an outside line.